Healthy Hot Chocolate

 Whisk, mortar and pestle or rolling pin optional, 2 small bowls, medium bowl, medium sauce pot

 1 Prep the chocolate and peppercorns

-Using a mortar and pestle, a rolling pin, or the bottom of a bowl, lightly crush the pink peppercorns.
+If using the pink peppercorns, with mortar and pestle, a rolling pin, or the bottom of a bowl, lightly crush the peppercorns.

 2 Make the hot chocolate